nikija/public/content/developers/api/distributor.md

 - **Platform Address** - `https://www.mews.li`
 - **Hotel Id** - Depends on the hotel, should be provided to you by the hotel administrator.

+## Images

+To obtain URL of an image from `ImageId`, use `[ImageBaseUrl]/[ImageId]?Width=[Width]&Height=[Height]&Mode=[Mode]`, e.g. `[ImageBaseUrl]/1627aea5-8e0a-4371-9022-9b504344e724?Width=640&Height=480&Mode=1`.
+The `Width` and `Height` parameters are optional.
+The `Mode` paramater can have following values:

+- `0` (Scale) - The image is rescaled to have exactly the specified dimensions.
+May change image aspect ratio.
+- `1` (Cover) - The image is resized to cover the specified dimensions while keeping the aspect ratio.
+So the result might be larger than the specified size (only in one dimension).
+The result is smallest possible image that covers the specified size.
+- `3` (CoverExact) - The image is resized and clipped to cover the specified dimensions while keeping the aspect ratio.
+So parts of the image might be missing from the result.
+- `4` (Fit) - The image is resized to fit within the specified dimensions while keeping the aspect ratio.
+So the result might be smaller than the specified size.
+The result is largest possible image the fits into the specified size.
+- `5` (FitExact) - The image is resized and padded to exactly fit within the specified dimensions while keeping the aspect ratio.
+So parts of the result image might be blank (black or transparent depending on the image format).